 - Oscillation Detect and Shutdown – If an oscillating frequency is detected, the amplifier will complete an automatic shutdown to prevent interference.

 - Intelligent Shutdown Management – If the oscillating frequency or band is shut down, the booster will continue to self-monitor, once the frequency is no longer too active, the amplifier will repower to enable the correction.

-It is important that these systems are self-regulating, due to frequent changes in cellular bands.
+It is important that these systems are automatic, due to frequent changes in cellular bands.
 Mother Nature can cause cellular signal strengths to change based on the time of the year.
-Trees in bloom, rain, fog and snow can all create interference.
-Carriers might add a new tower, or could conduct tests that cause differences in the strength of the signal they are sending.
+Trees in bloom, rain, fog, and snow can all create interference.
+Carriers might add a new tower or could conduct tests that cause differences in the strength of the signal they are sending.